rei/rei-cedar-docs/docs/components/input/README.md

 - Use concise and consistent labels that describes the meaning of the input field
 - Limit labels to 1–3 words and fewer than 20 characters, including spaces
-- Use sentence case; not all caps, title caps or all lowercase
+- Use sentence case.
+Do not use all caps, title caps, or all lowercase
 - Don’t use colons after labels

 ### Placeholder Text